senekor/buenzlimarks/docs/arc42/05_building_block_view.md

 ## Level 1 - Containers

-buenzlimarks is mostly a standalone application.
+Buenzlimarks is mostly a standalone application.
-Users interact with it through the web app built with Solid The web app installs itself with a service worker for offline use upon first visit.
+Users interact with it through the web app built with React.
+The web app installs itself with a service worker for offline use upon first visit.
 Additionally, users may manually install a browser extension to interact with.
 Both the web app and the browser extension access the browser's indexedDB for locally cached data.